Stroke Research & Clinical Trials

 The Carotid Revascularization Endarterectomy vs Stenting Trial (CREST) was designed to compare the safety and efficacy of two stroke prevention procedures—carotid endarterectomy (CEA) and carotid artery stenting (CAS).
 Over the course of the nine year trial, more than 2,500 patients were randomized in 117 sites in the United States and Canada to receive one of the two procedures, and evaluated 30 days and up to four years later for the occurrence of a stroke, a heart attack or death, as well as other complications.
 The study, funded by the National Institutes of Health, was the first large-scale effort to compare the two procedures in both symptomatic and asymptomatic patients.
 Symptomatic patients were those who had experienced a minor stroke or a warning sign of stroke indicating a high risk for future stroke.
 The symptomatic patients had a blockage (stenosis) in the carotid artery of 50 percent or greater, measured by angiography.
 Asymptomatic patients are at much lower natural risk of stroke, even with substantial carotid blockage, than those with symptoms.

-Stroke is the third leading cause of death in the United States and the leading cause of adult disability.
-Each year 795,000 people experience a new or recurrent stroke, at an estimated cost of $69.9 billion in direct and indirect costs according to a 2010 report.
+Stroke is a leading cause of death in the United States and the leading cause of adult disability.
+Each year 800,000 people experience a new or recurrent stroke, at an estimated cost of $69.9 billion in direct and indirect costs according to a 2010 report.

 There are two types of stroke: ischemic, caused by a clot that creates a blockage of blood flow to the brain, and hemorrhagic, caused by bleeding in or around the brain.
 Ischemic strokes are far more common, 87 percent compared to 13 percent hemorrhagic.